EnhancedRealityXR/HMDPose/README.md

 ## Features

 - **Real-time Pose Forwarding**: Sends HMD position and rotation data to Opentrack.
-- **Background Operation**: Runs as a 2D Android app with multitasking support, allowing it to function in the background.
+- **Background Operation**: Runs as a 2D Android app with seamless multitasking support, allowing it to function in the background.
 - **Configurable**: IP address and port can be customized via a configuration file.
 - **Lightweight**: Minimal overhead.